National Provider Network (NPN) Contract

 Since Sedgwick took over, World Trade Center Health Program Members in the National Provider Network have experienced increased difficulties and barriers to accessing medical services.
 From inordinate wait times at the Sedgwick call center, to providers not being in the new network, to incorrect information being provided by the Sedgwick staff.

-It is clear that, Sedgwick is not meeting the requirements of their contract with the CDC and not providing the services that are needed to injured 9/11 responders and survivors.
+It is clear that, Sedgwick was not meeting the requirements of their contract with the CDC and not providing the services that are needed to injured 9/11 responders and survivors.

 Seeking help with the complex issues regarding federal contracting and oversight of those contracts, 911 Health Watch sought the assistance of the Project On Government Oversight (POGO) and gave it a $10,000 grant to help in the review of the CDC’s contracts.
 Founded in 1981, POGO is a nationally recognized nonpartisan independent watchdog that investigates and exposes waste, corruption, abuse of power and when the government fails to serve the public or silences those who report wrongdoing.